Dual Credit and Testing Information

 - Not audit CNM Dual Credit courses.

 - Provide a valid state-issued student ID number (STARS ID).
+See your counselor for this number.

 Resources